Protecting Bribie Island NP's Ocean Beach

 BIEPA’s position is endorsed by the State’s peak conservation body, the Queensland Conservation Council.

-Allow only dawn to dusk driving during turtle nesting season (November to April) except for emergencies and authorised park management activities.
+Allow only dawn to dusk driving during turtle nesting season (November to April) except for emergencies and authorised park management functions.

 Allow hard sand driving only, with the beach closed to traffic 2 hours either side of high tide.
-Install boom gates at access track entrances.
+Install boom gates at access track entrances to enforce compliance.

 Implement enhanced and innovative strategies to police illegal activities, both on the beach and on associated access routes.
-Introduce drone patrols to enforce regulations and laws on the beach.
+Introduce drone patrols to enforce laws and regulations on the beach.

 Encourage and foster recreational opportunities that are in keeping with National Park values, and ensure equitable visitor access.